 In other words, DevOps is an engineering culture of collaboration, learning, and accelerating Software Development right from ideation to production.
 With DevOps, organizations eliminate bottlenecks, reduce interpersonal friction, and accelerate team productivity.

 For instance, DevOps teams automate everything in the application lifecycle, from building and testing codes to how infrastructure or user interface should be provisioned.
-They do this collaboratively by writing software in small chunks that are integrated, tested, monitored, and deployed at a more reliable and faster rate.
+They do this collaboratively by writing software in small chunks on a mobile app development software or software development tool according to the targeted operating system that are integrated, tested, monitored, and deployed at a more reliable and faster rate.

 The traditional way of Application Deployment involves the process of writing large pieces of software for weeks or months and then take several weeks or months for testing.
 To avoid this, DevOps Culture was introduced to make both teams work simultaneously instead of waiting for the other to finish their job.